Windows are an ancient technology, but glass windows didn’t become common in homes until the 17th century in England.

-Regularly cleaning your outside windows also protects your home’s exterior accessories, shutters, flower boxes, and window frames.
+Regularly cleaning your outside windows protects your home’s exterior accessories, shutters, flower boxes, and window frames.
 This is because debris, cobwebs, grime, and dirt can’t build up there for nearly as long.

 For commercial properties, it can make sense to get your windows cleaned more often.
 For retail spaces and restaurants, the recommended frequency for window cleaning is at least once every month.